open-eid/CDOC2/old_files_and_docs/mkdocs_try1/cdoc2-proto-crypto-spec/docs/ch03_container_format.md

 ### Format composition procedure
 This section makes reference to the reference implementation source code, using Java package names and identifiers.
 References to source code are styled as monotype.
-The following steps are needed to compose a CDOC 2.0 container.
+The following steps are needed to compose a CDOC2 container.

 -  Compile the list of all recipients.
 -  Generate FMK, HHK, and CEK.